-Starting January 1, 2017, The DuSable Museum of African American History’s FREE DAY will move from Sunday to TUESDAY!
+Last year, the DuSable Museum of African American History changed their FREE DAY from Sundays to TUESDAYS!

 DuSable Museum of African American History Museum Location